 A telltale test can be initiated on the DID using the cluster self test.
-See Driver Information Display (DID) Menus.
+See "Driver Information Display (DID) Menus " on page 31.

 Hill Start Assist

 Indicates a malfunction of the Hill Start Assist function.
 This function might not be available.